overture-stack/website/markdown/documentation/score/installation/installation.md

 UPLOAD_PARTSIZE=1073741824
 UPLOAD_CONNECTION_TIMEOUT=1200000
 ```

 2. **Run Docker:**

-Following the [configuration](/documentation/score/installation/configuration/) of your environment variables, start the Score container using the `docker run` command, specifying your mounted `.env.score` file:
+After configuring your environment variables, initiate the Score container using `docker run` and mount the `.env.score file`:

 **For Linux (Recommended)**